thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 </div>
 ```

-If the component hierarchy is later changed to this.
+If the component hierarchy is later changed to this...

 ```text
           ┌─────────────┐